DieSkaarj/Xiyoubu/README.md

 # Xiyoubu - Mega Drive Does What Genesis-done.

 Xiyoubu is a hardware console mod for the Mega Drive/Genesis that targets ****MH-ATtiny88**** boards.
 It lets the Mega Drive change between 50Hz and 60Hz for video output (through scart) and enables language options for compatible software on the board.
 It also details a method for decreasing the power intake of the now retro unit by way of a USB-C power port.
-While overclocking is achieved with an AD9833 module.

 Xiyoubu will load the last saved profile on console power on.

 ***Xiyoubu has only been tested and confirmed working on a PAL Mega Drive II.***
-***Overclocking has yet to be tested, and is using Bill Williams AD9833 library: https://github.com/Billwilliams1952/AD9833-Library-Arduino***

 #### Controller
 - Menu: **(START + A + C)** + *[...]*